bugsnag/maze-runner/docs/Device_Mode.md

                         --fail-fast
 ```

-In the case of BitBar, the `--device` option maps directly to the name of a device group configured in the BitBar dashboard.
+In the case of BitBar, the `--device` option maps directly to the name of either a device, or a device group configured in the BitBar dashboard.

 ## Appium client modes